 In another direction, it could be interesting to study inference rules for semi-directed quarnets.
-For phylogenetic trees, inference rules have been studied for some years, where they are used to infer new trees from collections of trees (see e.g. [36, Section 6.7]).
-In [23], certain inference rules are given for level-1 undirected networks on four leaves, and it would be interesting to see whether similar rules can be developed for the semi-directed case.
+For phylogenetic trees, inference rules have been studied for some years, where they are used to infer new trees from collections of trees (see e.g. [Semple and Steel (2003), Section 6.7).
+In Huber et al. (2018), certain inference rules are given for level-1 undirected networks on four leaves, and it would be interesting to see whether similar rules can be developed for the semi-directed case.
 In a related direction, it could also be worth investigating approaches for deciding whether or not an arbitrary collection of quarnets (i.e. not necessarily one quarnet for each quartet of leaves) can be displayed by some semi-directed phylogenetic network.
-Note, however, that it is NP-complete to decide whether there is a tree that displays an arbitrary collection of quartet trees [39].
+Note, however, that it is NP-complete to decide whether there is a tree that displays an arbitrary collection of quartet trees (Steel 1992).

 Although we have shown that semi-directed level-3 networks are, in general, not encoded by their quarnets, it could be of interest to find a maximal subclass of level-3 (or higher) networks that is encoded by quarnets.
-In particular, we conjecture that the class of all semi-directed binary simple level-3 networks, except for the networks N_1, N_2 in Figure 2 and networks that can be obtained from N_1 and N_2 by inserting leaves on the side of a and b (in any order), is encoded by quarnets.
+In particular, we conjecture that the class of all semi-directed binary simple level-3 networks, except for the networks N_1 , N_2 in Figure 2 and networks that can be obtained from N_1 and N_2 by inserting leaves on the side of a and b (in any order), is encoded by quarnets.

 Finally, one major challenge that remains is to develop robust ways to construct quarnets from real data.
-This problem has generated considerable interest in the area of algebraic geometry, where the problem of identifying level-1 quarnets using algebraic invariants arising from models of sequence evolution has yielded some positive results on network identifiability (see e.g. [18]).
-Some recent progress has also been made in [10, 32] for computing level-1 quarnets for real data using algebraic invariants, but extending these approaches to level-2 quarnets appears to be a challenging problem [6].
+This problem has generated considerable interest in the area of algebraic geometry, where the problem of identifying level-1 quarnets using algebraic invariants arising from models of sequence evolution has yielded some positive results on network identifiability (see e.g. Gross et al. (2021)).
+Some recent progress has also been made in Cummings and Hollering (2025); Martin et al. (2023) for computing level-1 quarnets for real data using algebraic invariants, but extending these approaches to level-2 quarnets appears to be a challenging problem (Ardiyansyah 2021).